dehezhang2/Notes/3103/CS3103_Operating_System.md

     * there is one reader occupying `z` and `rsem`, and many readers blocked by `z`

-    * the reading reader cannot be interrupted by writer, because it is occupying `rsem`
+    * the first reader cannot be interrupted by writer, because it is occupying `rsem`

-    * after the first reader finished the task, it will unlock `rsem` first, writer will occupy it, then it will allow one of the reader occupy `z` => writer is placed into the second order
+    * After the first reader finished the ordering(first half part), it will unlock `rsem` first, writer will occupy it, one of the reader occupying `z` will be unblocked and further blocked by `rsem` => writer is placed into the second order

     * after reader finish first half (to `semWait(wsem)`), it is reading, thus writer cannot override anymore